ACM40960/project-Jia_Zhu/README.md

 ### Other files

-model.py building different CNN and transfer learning architectures config.yml some configurations for preprocessing, training, testing and predicting Visualization.ipynb: jupyter notebook file for visualizing the model architectures, result evaluation and model comparison. data_loader.py Generating data loader for training, validation and testing utils.py Some utility functions being used during the course of the project visualize.py some functions for visualization kapur.py kapur thresholding
+`model.py` building different CNN and transfer learning architectures `config.yml `some configurations for preprocessing, training, testing and predicting `Visualization.ipynb`: jupyter notebook file for visualizing the model architectures, result evaluation and model comparison.
+`data_loader.py` Generating data loader for training, validation and testing `utils.py` Some utility functions being used during the course of the project `visualize.py` some functions for visualization `kapur.py` kapur thresholding
+`models ` parent folder stores saved weights .h5 files trained from different model architectures under different preprocessing speficications.
+Also a history.json file would store the model training and validation performance history.
+`report` folder stores some metrics and visualization results for model comparison and evaluation.